Halobetasol (halobetasol propionate)

 Halobetasol was significantly more effective than vehicle in treating chronic eczema

-What are other patients saying?
+What are others saying?

 Halobetasol is generally safe and well-tolerated.
 Side effects are uncommon (occurring in only 2-5% of patients) and usually mild, mainly including skin dryness, itching, or burning sensations at the application site.